fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 We now have all the pieces we need to send the request to the LLM.
 Different LLMs have different APIs, but most of them have a variation of the following parameters:

 - The model: The LLM to use.
-As a general rule, larger models are better, but are also more expensive and take more time to build the response.
+As a general rule, larger models are better but are also more expensive and take more time to build the response.
 - System prompt: The instructions we send to the LLM to tell it what to do, what format to use, and so on.
 This is usually not visible to the user.
 - The user input: The data the user enters in the application.
 In our case, the user enters the URL for the GitHub issue and we use it to create the actual user input (the parsed issue and comments).
 - The temperature: The higher the temperature, the more creative the LLM is.
 The lower the temperature, the more predictable it is.
-We use a temperature of 0.0 to get more preicse and consistent results.
+We use a temperature of 0.0 to get more precise and consistent results.

 These are the main ones we use in this project.
 There are [other parameters](https://txt.cohere.com/llm-parameters-best-outputs-language-ai/) we can adjust for other use cases.